 Measles, SARS, and the Respiratory Viruses

-Let’s talk about some of the other respiratory viruses, which include measles and SARS, which we heard about not long ago, Severe Acute Respiratory Syndrome.
+Let’s talk about some of the other respiratory viruses, which include measles and SARS—Severe Acute Respiratory Syndrome.
 It sounds like a generic term, but it was a specific virus.
-Influenza we see on a yearly basis and it has quite a mutational drift.
-That’s why we need a new shot all the time, we’re always trying to keep ahead of that.
+Influenza is seen yearly and it has quite a mutational drift, requiring a new shot all the time as we try to keep ahead of it.
 Measles is a virus and there are about 30 million cases a year with 800,000 deaths.
-This is a huge number of deaths, mostly in the poorer countries where they don’t have widespread vaccination.
+This is a huge number, mostly in the poorer countries where they don’t have widespread vaccination.
 It’s completely vaccine-preventable with lifelong immunity.
-It is respiratory droplet transmission, but it affects the lymphatic cells.
-It can live and replicate in monocytes, in T cells, in macrophages.
-That’s very bad for the host because those cells eventually get into the bloodstream and then the virus can spread hematogenously, get a ride through the bloodstream, and you get the rash, an allergic reaction, which is the reaction of antibodies and antigens in the skin.
-Cough, pneumonia—you can get encephalitis, brain swelling, which can kill you; you can get hepatitis and a whole range of diseases.
-To diagnose measles, you don’t have to draw blood.
+It is respiratory droplet transmission, but it affects the lymphatic cells and can live and replicate in monocytes, in T cells, in macrophages.
+That’s very bad for the host because those cells eventually get into the bloodstream and the virus can then spread hematogenously, get a ride through the bloodstream, and giving the sick a rash, an allergic reaction, which is the reaction of antibodies and antigens in the skin.
+Cough, pneumonia—even encephalitis or brain swelling, which can kill you; you can get hepatitis and a whole range of diseases.
+To diagnose measles, we don’t have to draw blood.
 If you look in the roof of a patient’s mouth and see little white spots on the palate and then the patient has the rash, that’s measles.
-Those are called Koplik’s spots; we don’t see them with anything else.
+Called Koplik’s spots, they aren’t seen with anything else.
 It’s an easy diagnosis and a very difficult disease.

 Learn more about the history of antibiotic development